In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Measure the water for the fig agrodolce.

-- Whisk the fig-balsamic mixture in the bowl.
+- Whisk or stir the fig-balsamic mixture in the bowl.